Ports: Ethernet, HDMI ARC/eARC

 Weight: 13.78 pounds

 The Sonos Arc very much looks like Sonos is making a statement.
 This is a huge soundbar both literally and figuratively: as the name suggests, the Arc’s 270-degree, C-shaped grille promises the brand’s signature audio quality for Dolby Atmos formats and premium home entertainment experiences.
-It's good enough to earn the Arc a leading place on our best soundbars list, but that kind of quality comes at a premium $799 price, too.
+It's good enough to earn the Arc a leading place on our best soundbars list, but that kind of quality comes at a premium price: $899, to be exact.

-The Sonos Arc replaces the three-year-old Sonos Playbase (and the seven-year-old Sonos Playbar) as the company’s soundbar flagship and as the luxury choice on our list of best soundbars overall.
+The Sonos Arc replaces the 2017 Sonos Playbase and the 2013 Sonos Playbar) as the company’s massive soundbar flagship, while the $449 Sonos Beam (Gen 2) is the better choice for smaller entertainment spaces.
 Although the cost (which recently jumped up $100) could intimidate shoppers on a budget, it delivers everything Sonos customers have come to expect from the audio savant in the company’s most attractive package yet.

-It also marks the debut of the all-new Sonos S2 app, which is available to download now.
+It also marked the debut of the all-new Sonos S2 app, which is available to download now.

-The Sonos Arc costs $799 and is available as of this writing.
+The Sonos Arc costs $899 and is available as of this writing.
 It originally cost $799, but Sonos recently raised the prices of many of its speakers.

 The Sonos Playbase and Sonos Playbar are officially discontinued.
 Sonos offers a trade-up program for replacing older devices, but it has not announced if or when either older soundbars will be eligible.